Top 9 Biggest Vaccine Companies In The World

 6. Moderna

-The Moderna COVID‑19 vaccine, codenamed mRNA-1273, is a COVID-19 vaccine developed by Moderna, the United States National Institute of Allergy and Infectious Diseases (NIAID) and the Biomedical Advanced Research and Development Authority (BARDA).
-It is used in people aged 18 years and older to provide protection against infection by the SARS-CoV-2 virus, which causes COVID-19.
-It is designed to be administered as two 0.5 mL doses given by intramuscular injection at an interval of four weeks apart.
+The COVID-19 vaccine developed by Moderna, the Biomedical Advanced Research and Development Authority (BARDA), and the National Institute of Allergy and Infectious Diseases (NIAID) in the United States is known as mRNA-1273.
+It is used to protect individuals 18 years of age and older from infection with the SARS-CoV-2 virus, which causes COVID-19.
+It is intended to be used as two intramuscular injections of 0.5 mL each, spaced four weeks apart.

 Total market cap: $44.616 billion